Your son or daughter just got engaged, and you’ve officially become a MOG or MOB (Mother of the Groom or Mother of the Bride.) Congratulations!

 First things first, take a deep breath and remember that you’ve raised them to be responsible, caring adults—even if they don’t always act like it.
 Before my son’s wedding, his fiancée was struggling with whether or not to wear a veil, and he looked at her and said, “Whatever it’s going to take to make you feel beautiful on our wedding day.”
 I was pleasantly surprised at his response and realized I wasn’t a total failure as a mother!

 Third, marrying your children off can sometimes invoke feelings of grief or loss.
-It’s good for them to “leave and cleave” as traditional vows state, but as a parent, especially a mom, the emotion of grief can be real.
-Don’t discount it and don’t place the burden on your children.
+It’s good for them to “leave and cleave,” as traditional vows state, but as a parent, especially a mom, the emotion of grief can be real.
+Don’t discount it, and don’t place the burden on your children.
 Work it out with your spouse or a close friend.

-Before I give you any more advice, let me give you some personal background, I’ve been a wedding planner for over 25 years, and I’ve seen it all.
+Before I give you any more advice, let me give you some personal background.
+I’ve been a wedding planner for over 25 years, and I’ve seen it all.
 I could write a book—oh, the stories I can tell!
 I can honestly say that I have never experienced a “Bridezilla!”
 I have, however, experienced some very difficult moms.
-So, before my son got married, 13 years ago, I asked two friends to hold me accountable and not let me be one of those moms!
-My daughter got married last year, and you would have to ask her, but I think we worked really well together and it was a beautiful day.
+So, before my son got married 13 years ago, I asked two friends to hold me accountable and not let me be one of those moms!
+My daughter got married last year, and you would have to ask her, but I think we worked really well together, and it was a beautiful day.

 2. Hire a Wedding Coordinator!

 The Wedding Coordinator has your back.
 He or she is looking out for your best interest.
-If they are good at what they do, you can sit back and enjoy your day and focus on your child and your family and not whether or not the cake was delivered!
+If they are good at what they do, you can sit back and enjoy your day and focus on your child and your family, not whether the cake was delivered!
 I planned both my son and daughter’s wedding, but on the day of the wedding, I turned everything over to my two dear and trusted friends and was able to be present and enjoy the day and all the blessings.

 3. Remind yourself that it is not your wedding.